Ecohydraulics/flusstools-docs/docs/getstarted.rst

 Requirements (Dependencies)
 ---------------------------

-FlussTools depends on a stack of geospatial libraries - most notably GDAL, which has no *pip* wheel.
-As explained under `Installation`_ above, a `conda/mamba environment <https://hydro-informatics.com/pyinstall/#conda-env>`_ (built from `environment.yml`_) resolves these binaries cleanly and is the recommended setup; a pure-*pip* `virtual environment <https://hydro-informatics.com/pyinstall/#venv>`_ with `requirements.txt`_ works only where a system GDAL is available.
+FlussTools depends on a stack of geospatial libraries - most importantly GDAL, which has no *pip* wheel.
+As mentioned above (`Installation`_), a `conda/mamba environment <https://hydro-informatics.com/pyinstall/#conda-env>`_ (built from `environment.yml`_) resolves these binaries cleanly and is the recommended setup; a pure-*pip* `virtual environment <https://hydro-informatics.com/pyinstall/#venv>`_ with `requirements.txt`_ works only where a system GDAL is available.
 The full set of third-party dependencies is:

 +-------------+--------------+--------------+
 | Ext. libs.  |              |              |